Chinese mobile payment systems are more than just a modern convenience – they have a considerable impact on China’s travel and tourism industry.

 Submitting to the demand of Chinese payment systems, Apple recently rolled-out Alipay across mainland China’s 41 Apple retail stores, and WeChat Pay users can make purchases on Apple’s App Store.

 Mobile payment systems make the travel experience for Chinese outbound tourists far less daunting and more convenient.
 If widely implemented, they should result in increased revenue due to their ease-of-use and familiarity.

 As China outbound tourism numbers continue to rise, displaying a “China Welcome” is becoming more important.
 A small merchant, restaurant or hotel accepting a Chinese payment method instantly gives the message that they welcome Chinese guests.
 For a small business, it’s a lot more realistic than employing Mandarin speaking staff.
 For larger retailers, there is the benefit of increase spend per transaction.
 The mobile payment apps show what the user is paying in RMB, and shoppers are more confident in spending more as they know exactly what they’ll be charged back home.

 It’s also important to consider that technology like mobile payments can go out of date very quickly as the next best thing comes along.
 If you’re looking to enter this market, our advice is to find a middle man with an app that they will develop as things move along (so you don’t have to).

-If you are interested in Chinese mobile payment apps and how they could benefit your business, we can help you with this.
+If you are interested in Chinese mobile payment methods and how they could benefit your business, we would be more than happy to talk you through the process.
 Please feel free to contact us for advice.